LDSSA/ds-prep-course-2021/README.md

     git pull
     ```

-    **⚠️ Be careful before running the command below!** - If `"Week <week number>"` already exists on the destination folder, it will be replaced.
+    **⚠️ Before running the command below:** - If `"Week <week number>"` already exists on the destination folder, it will be replaced, so make sure you do this **once** and before starting to work on the exercises.
     ```bash
     cp -r ~/projects/ds-prep-course-2021/"Week <week number>" ~/projects/ds-prep-workspace/
     ```